omnibor/spec/spec/SPEC.md

 - guidance for build tools for:
   - constructing Input Manifests, ADGs, and other related data structures
   - conveying Input Manifests, ADGs, and other related data structures
-  - embedding identifiers for Input Manifests, and other related data structure's ids in artifacts
+  - embedding identifiers for Input Manifests, and other related data structures' ids in artifacts
   - manners of conveyance of Input Manifests, and other related data structure's
   - descriptions of use cases for which Input Manifests, ADGs, and other related data structures may be used